 9. This instrument is compatible with the Human Rights and Freedoms recognised or declared in the International Instruments listed in Section 3 of the Human Rights (Parliamentary Scrutiny) Act 2011.
 A Statement of Compatibility with Human Rights follows.

 Finalisation of Investigation

-10. The determining of this Instrument finalises the investigation in relation to diverticular disease of the colon as advertised in the Government Notices Gazette of 12 May 2015.
+10. The determining of this Instrument finalises the investigation in relation to cut, stab, abrasion and laceration as advertised in the Government Notices Gazette of 12 May 2015.